AnkiMonkey/Excel-Machine-Translation/README.md

 ## Use
 -machine translation of vocabulary lists from Latin for healthcare students/students of Interpreting and Translating

--efficiency ~90% minimal halucinations and corrections needed
+-minimal halucinations and corrections needed

--.csv directly uploadable to ANKI upon corrections
+-.csv directly uploadable to ANKI upon corrections (e.g. front+back+tag)

 -significant time saved as opposed to doing manually